Infrastructure as Code Connection Profiles

 Authentication Method

-• Managed Identity: Enables you to access other protected resources on the Azure Active Directory (AD).
-The identity is managed by the Azure platform.
-You do not need to provide credentials within Control-M. Use this option if the Agent is installed on an Azure virtual machine that has an assigned a Managed Identity with the required permissions.
+• Managed Identity: Access protected Azure services and resources using a key created and managed by the Azure platform, without login credentials.
+Use this method if the Control-M/Agent is installed on an Azure virtual machine that has a Managed Identity with the required permissions.

 Tenant ID

-(Service Principal) Defines the Azure tenant ID, which represents your organization.
+Defines the Azure tenant ID for your organization.

 App ID